ashvardanian/StringZilla/README.md

 > <sup>6</sup> Contrary to the popular opinion, Python's default `sorted` function works faster than the C and C++ standard libraries.
 > That holds for large lists or tuples of strings, but fails as soon as you need more complex logic, like sorting dictionaries by a string key, or producing the "sorted order" permutation.
 > The latter is very common in database engines and is most similar to `numpy.argsort`.
-> Current StringZilla solution can be at least 4x faster without loss of generality.
+> The current StringZilla solution can be at least 4x faster without loss of generality.

 [faq-mersenne-twister]: https://en.wikipedia.org/wiki/Mersenne_Twister